myrmex-org/myrmex/docs/pages/core/core-aws-config.md

 *   An environment name that allows to deploy several environment on one AWS account.
 For example `DEV`, `QA`, `DEVELOPER_JANE`, `DEVELOPER_JOHN`, etc ...
 *   A stage name that allows to deploy several versions of the project in one environment.
 For example `v1`, `v2`, `latest`, etc ...

-The use of the `context` will be explain for each main plugin.
+The use of the `context` will be explained for each main plugin.